diaspora/north-star/contents/install/update/minor.md

 RAILS_ENV=production bin/rake assets:precompile
 ~~~

-Make sure to check new configuration options in `diaspora.yml.example`.
+Make sure to check new configuration options in `diaspora.toml.example`.
 Tools like `diff` and `vimdiff` can help transfering new sections.

-Now you need to restart Diaspora.
+Now you need to restart diaspora\*.
 To do this with the standard startup method you need to get to the place where you run `./script/server`, hit `Ctrl+C`, open a new shell, and run it again.

 [rvm-keys]: https://rvm.io/rvm/security#install-our-keys